xNok/Cssb/docs/part1-automated-workflow/cssb_automated_workflow.md

 ```
 +-- Cssb                // CSSB folder
++-- docs                // documentation markdown files
++-- docsBook            // Published gitbook
-+-- app                 // your dev folder
++-- frontdev            // your frontdev folder
-+-- www                 // your production folder
++-- www                 // Published frontdev files
 ```

+## Frontdev

-I recommend that you use following structure inside the __www__ folder, but you can easily changed that configuration with the config.coffee file.
+I recommend that you use following structure inside the __frontdev__ folder, but you can easily changed that configuration with the config.coffee file.
 To simplifies organizing large websites CSSB support by default a single level subdirectory.

-I recommend keeping a simple lvl of subdirectory, because it is much simple to navigate into your project.
-This is one reason why I choose to prefix assets with **assets__** rather than using a directory.
+Keeping a simple lvl of subdirectory let navigate so easily into your project.
+This is one reason why I choose to prefix assets folders with **assets__** rather than using a directory.

 ```
 +-- assets__css     // CSS, SCSS, SASS resources